The Cambridge Grammar of the English Language: Analysis

 CamGEL does not explicitly put forward a theory of grammar, but the implicit theory is a model theoretic phrase structure grammar, rejecting any kind of transformation.
 Every node in the phrase structure tree is denoted with a category label, either lexical or phrasal.
 The edges are labelled with a function label that denotes the syntactic function (always distinguished from category) of the child node in the parent node.
 The result is a tree like the following.
 This presents this is a tree as a clause.
 The clause is made up of a noun phrase (NP) which functions as the subject of the clause and a verb phrase (VP), which functions as the head of the clause.
 The VP, in turn, is made up of a verb (V), which functions as its head and an NP which functions as its predicative complement (PredComp).
-(As indicated by the triangle, the internal details of each NP is not shown.)
+(As indicated by the triangle, the internal details of each NP are not shown.)